jasongitmail/super-sitemap/README.md

 SELECT DISTINCT LOWER(country), LOWER(state) FROM campsites;
 ```

-Using `DISTINCT` will prevent duplicates in your result set.
+Using `DISTINCT` prevents duplicates in your result set.
 Use this when your
 table could contain multiple rows with the same params, like in the 2nd and 3rd
 examples.
-This will be the case for routes that show a list of items.

-Then if your result is an array of objects, convert into a 2D array containing
+Then if your result is an array of objects, convert into a 2D array of string
-string values:
+values:

 ```js
 const arrayOfArrays = resultFromDB.map((row) => Object.values(row));